Tropical Storm Allison: Meteorological history

 A tropical wave moved off the coast of Africa on May 21, 2001.
 It moved westward across the Atlantic Ocean, retaining little convection on its way.
-After moving across South America and the southwestern Caribbean Sea, the wave entered the eastern North Pacific Ocean on June 1.
+After moving across South America and the southwestern Caribbean, the wave entered the eastern North Pacific Ocean on June 1.
 A low-level circulation developed on June 2, while it was about 200 nmi south-southeast of Salina Cruz, Mexico.
 Southerly flow forced the system northward, and the wave moved inland on June 3.
 The low-level circulation dissipated, though the mid-level circulation persisted.
 It emerged into the Gulf of Mexico on June 4, and developed deep convection on its eastern side.
 Early on June 5, satellite imagery suggested that a tropical depression was forming in the northwest Gulf of Mexico, which was furthered by reports of wind gusts as high as 50 kn just a few hundred feet above the surface, towards the east side of the system.